 By Kyle Shneider, CSCS

-Kyle is not only the Director of Sales & Business Development at MCT Lean, but also a National Strength & Conditioning Association (NSCA) Certified Strength Conditioning Specialist (CSCS).
-He has a B.S. degree in Movement Science from the University of Michigan, is currently working towards completing his Precision Nutrition Level 1 Certification, and plans on attaining his Master’s in Exercise Physiology in the near future.
-At the age of 23, Kyle has worked with and constructed training programs for top high school and Division I, II, and III male and female collegiate athletes.
+Kyle is a National Strength & Conditioning Association (NSCA) Certified Strength & Conditioning Specialist (CSCS).
+He is currently working towards completing his Precision Nutrition Level 1 Certification and plans on attaining his Master’s in Exercise Physiology in the near future.
+At the age of 22, Kyle has worked with and constructed specific training programs for top high school and Division I, II, and III male and female collegiate athletes.

 If you have any questions, want more information, need more convincing, or would like help creating a workout plan please don’t hesitate to email me at firstname.lastname@example.org!